Elemend/Blast-Blast-Furnaces/README.md

 Open your minecraft directory, where the savefile for your world is located.
 Your worldsave contains a folder "datapacks", where the zipfile needs to be copied into.
 Minecraft will enable new availabe datapacks on a restart of the world.
 If the world is currently running, you will need to type the command: **/reload** into chat.
 If the datapack doesn't show up in the advancement screen I suggest you first try to run the reload command.

+# Uninstall

+To completely remove this datapack from your world, you need to execute a function from chat: `/function bbf:uninstall_bbf` This will remove the scoreboards that were added to not clog up the "scoreboard.dat" of your worldsave.
+Then you can close the world and delete the zip file from your datapacks folder.
+It might become necessary to close Minecraft completely since a message could pop up saying: "the file is still in use".

 # Known Problems: